 12. The Turner of the Year will receive a small cash prize of value determined by the committee with regard to the current financial situation.

 13. In the following January all Beginners, Advanced and Masters points will revert to zero.

 1. At the end of the competition year advancement to the next skill category will be based on a competitors points scored in the themed category

-2. Advancement from the Beginners Category to the Advanced Category and from the Advanced Category to the Masters Category will based a competitor scoring greater than 70 points.
+2. Advancement from the Beginners Category to the Advanced Category and from the Advanced Category to the Masters Category will be based on a competitor scoring greater than 70 points.
 At the 2021 AGM it was agreed that advancement to a higher category could be deferred for one year if the member so wished.

 3. In exceptional circumstances, eg a member joining late in the year, at the discretion of the BWA Committee, a competitor may be advanced if it is clear they could have met the criteria.

 4. For the Masters category the theme points will be continually aggregated as a matter of interest only.

 1. The competition is open to all members of the Association.

 2. There is only one winner and only one prize.